RCass172/rent-a-drone/README.md

 10. To learn about the business
 11. Any links clicked should open in a new tab
 12. I would like to be able to tell if the service provided is reliable

+# **Features**

+## Navigation Bar

+As the website is on the one page, bootstraps scrollspy is used to show a user exactly where they are on the page and lets them navigate easily from one section to another, which makes for a simpler navigation throughout the page

+## Hero Image

+This is used to fill up the entire browser window on entering for a visually appealing website and to grab the user's attention.
+Two call to action buttons are present, a contact button primarily aimed at returning users who have visited the website before and want to go ahead and contact the business.
+A find out more button is aimed at new users visiting the website who are looking for more information before they contact the business

+## About Me Section

+This has a profile picture of the business owner, which gives the user a personal and trusting feeling towards the business and shows that the owner is a real person.
+A call to action button is found underneath for the user to find out more about the business and service provided.
+This is to limit too much text on the website initially which can look messy an unappealing to the user

+## Image Section

+After the user reading about the owner and service provided they can have a look at the photographs provided to showcase the business owner's portfolio.
+This is valuable to the user as they can see if they like what is provided.
+The user can click on the arrows to easily move between the photographs